Simacoder/forest_fire/README.md

 6. Create a pull request.

 # License
-This project is licensed under the [MIT](https://opensource.org/license/mit). for more details.
+This project is licensed under the [MIT icense](https://opensource.org/license/mit). for more details.

 # Acknowledgements
 - ggplot2